plmday/Kiwi/README.md

 2008--2010.
 ```

-But the as follows should.
+But the text as follows should.

 ```
 He was a bachelor student druing 2004 --2008 and a master student during